 2 years after Spotify announced a new Hi-Fi audio service back in 2022, Spotify will introduce a new premium Hi-Fi subscription tier, Bloomberg reports.

 Another interesting HI-FI audio tier is finally about to launch on Spotify.
-The service will be a more expansive add-on subscription with 'lossless' audio in CD quality as well as new playlist creation features.
+The service will be a more expansive add-on subscription with 'lossless' audio in CD quality and new playlist creation features.

 What will this higher-priced premium plan offer?

-Spotify is making an effort to become profitable and is trying to figure out how to extract more subscription fee from their users.
-In the past years, Spotify Premium prices for US users, rose from $10.99 to $11.99, the duo plan from $14.99 to $16.99, and the family plan from $16.99 to $19.99.
-Spotify prices vary depending on where you live on the planet.
-The plan will be an add on for existing premium tier, and will not be more expensive subscription tier.
-The most ardent users who choose to upgrade to this new audio tier will unlock new tools for managing song libraries, creating playlists, and, most importantly for music lovers, listening to high fidelity audio on the Spotify app.
-Many competing streaming services already offer a Hi-Fi HD listening service, including Amazon Music HD, TIDAL and Deezer.
 Apple Music (the main competitor of the Spotify app) launched Lossless Audio and Spatial Audio as a free service for existing users in May 2021.
 However, the new tier's pricing for Spotify will charge an additional $5 for existing customers who want to upgrade to this new premium plan.
-By introducing a higher subscription tier, the company could generate hundreds of millions of dollars in additional revenue and become profitable.
-By the way, on the new plan, users can create playlists which will be played in HI-FI audio quality.
+By introducing a higher subscription tier, It could generate Spotify hundreds of millions of dollars in additional revenue and become profitable.
+By the way, users can create playlists that will be played in HI-FI audio quality on the new plan.

 What is Spotify Hi-Fi?